AdobeDocs/learning-manager.en/help/migrated/kb/learning-summary-not-display-data.md

 ---

-# Learning Summary does not display current data {#learning-summary-does-not-display-current-data}
+# Learning Summary does not display current data

 ## Issue

-In Adobe Captivate Prime,&nbsp;Learning Summary does not display current data for Enrollment, Completion, or Progressions.
+In Adobe Captivate Prime, Learning Summary does not display current data for Enrollment, Completion, or Progressions.

 There are situations when a learner completes a course.
-However, the data is not visible in the Learning Summary when viewed by an Administrator or Manager.&nbsp;
+However, the data is not visible in the Learning Summary when viewed by an Administrator or Manager.

 ## Cause

-The issue occurs because the Learning Summary is updated at different times,&nbsp;based on the criteria that you have selected.
+The issue occurs because the Learning Summary is updated at different times, based on the criteria that you have selected.

 ## Refresh duration

 The Learning Summary data refreshes according to the following schedules:

 1. **This Month:** The data refreshes everyday.
 You can view the last refreshed time at the bottom of the page.
-1. **Last 3 Full Months:** This data refreshes once a month.&nbsp;
+1. **Last 3 Full Months:** This data refreshes once a month.
-1. **Last 12 Full Months:**&nbsp;This data refreshes once a month.&nbsp;
+1. **Last 12 Full Months:** This data refreshes once a month.

 ![](assets/learning-summary.png)